 Meals are NOT included.
-At the Ramada Inn a continental breakfast is included.
+At the Ramada Inn, a continental breakfast is included.
 Many restaurants are within walking distance of the hotel.
-The Kicking Horse River Lodge has a fully-equipped communal kitchen and a liscensed cafe and sundeck.
+The Kicking Horse River Lodge has a fully-equipped communal kitchen and a licensed cafe and sundeck.
 If you have specific dietary needs, we suggest you plan to bring at least a small amount of breakfast and lunch food to eat during the program.

-Each day of the program you will need a lunch, energy snacks and plenty to drink.
+Each day of the program you will need lunch, energy snacks and plenty to drink.

 Equipment & Clothing

-The equipment and clothing you bring to this course will have a big impact upon the quality of your experience.
-Please be sure to bring all items listed.
+The equipment and clothing you bring to this course will have a big impact on the quality of your experience.
+Please be sure to bring all the items listed.
 If unsure about anything please don’t hesitate to call and ask us!